FranciscoMoretti/site/content/code-tips/use-consistent-capitalization.md

 ## Usage
 ### 📝 Guideline
-**Use consistent capitalization**: Choose a capitalization style for variables, functions, and other identifiers, and adhere to it throughout your codebase.
+**Use consistent casing**: Choose a capitalization style for variables, functions, and other identifiers, and adhere to it throughout your codebase.

 Capitalization rules in JavaScript are subjective.
 However, it's crucial to establish a consistent capitalization style within your team or project.
 Consistency improves code readability and reduces confusion.